-Le Sorelle is a project of siblings Kim and Tennille Chalmers; the name itself means the sisters in Italian.
+Le Sorelle is made by siblings Kim and Tennille Chalmers; the name itself means ‘the sisters’ in Italian.
 The Chalmers girls grew up surrounded by vines and after pursuing their own independent careers for ten years - Kim in music and Tennille in hospitality - they have both succumbed to the inherent passion for viticulture and vino and joined the family business of growing grapes and making wine.

-Le Sorelle is a new label producing Heathcote Shiraz from the Chalmers vineyard on the northern end of the Mt Camel range.
-The vines for the Le Sorelle Shiraz were propagated from a special vine selection out of the Chalmers family's original nursery block.
-Le Sorelle shiraz is grown in the famous red Cambrian earth of the region and tended mostly by hand, with the wine being made at Kooyong under the watchful eye of Sandro Mosele.
+Le Sorelle is a single vineyard Heathcote shiraz from the Chalmers vineyard on the northern end of the Mt Camel range.
+The vines for the Le Sorelle Shiraz were propagated from a special vine selection out of the Chalmers family's original nursery block and planted at the Colbinabbin site in 2009.
+Le Sorelle shiraz is grown in the famous red Cambrian earth of the region, tended with care, hand-picked and made in small quantities each vintage at the Chalmers Winery in Merbein.

-The concept of making shiraz is a new direction for the Chalmers girls whose family already produces two other ranges of Italian varietal wines.
+The concept of making shiraz is an alternative direction for the Chalmers girls whose family already produces two other ranges of based entirely on Italian grape varieties.
 Their philosophy has always focused on growing the right variety to suit the environment, so when it came to Heathcote, it made sense to produce shiraz.
 Le Sorelle is a wine which speaks of the terroir but is also inspired by the elegant, savoury and finely structured red wine styles Kim and Tennille love to drink.